-Logon Limitations
+Login Limitations

-Using logon limitations, you can specify restrictions for single logon, password aging, and the logging off of idle users.
+Using login limitations, you can specify restrictions for single login, password aging, and the logging out idle users.

-Limitation Description Enable single logon limitation When selected, only one login per user name is allowed at any time.
+Limitation Description Enable single login limitation When selected, only one login per user name is allowed at any time.
 When deselected, a given user name/password combination can be connected into the device from several client workstations simultaneously.
+Enable password aging When selected, all users are required to change their passwords periodically based on the number of days specified in Password Aging Interval field.
+This field is enabled and required when the Enable Password Aging checkbox is selected.